 Registering for the Exam

-Once your application has been approved by NCIDQ, you will be notified via email when you can register for the next exam.
+Once your application has been approved by the NCIDQ Examination, you will be notified via email when you can register for the next exam.
 You must attempt at least one section within five years of being made eligible or your eligibility will be voided and you will have to reapply, meeting the standards in effect at that time.

 Although you apply for the exam just once, you must register for each exam section.
 The process is similar to applying to a college for admission and then, once you have been accepted, registering for individual classes.
 You can register for one, two or three exam sections in any combination.
 If you fail a section and need to repeat it, you will have the opportunity to register for it again in the next exam administration.

 All candidates must complete all sections of the exam within a five-year period.
 Scores for sections more than five years old will be voided and the candidate must retest those sections.
 This is to provide the public the assurance that individuals who hold the NCIDQ Certificate credential are minimally competent at the time the credential was issued.